wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 - **Why is it better to store feedback messages in constants rather than hardcoding them?**
 - **How does the AnswerChoices component demonstrate the single responsibility principle?**

----

-### 💬 Pro Tip:

-Component composition is the secret to building scalable React applications.
-Think of each component as having one clear job — AnswerChoices handles answer display, AnswerFeedback handles result messaging.
-This separation makes your code easier to test, debug, and extend.